Octavius-Dante/Arthelais/ex_10/Readme.md

 //
 // Reason why it wont work is :
 // XML view conversion to HTML - processed differently by renderer -- this generates a new id for element
-// JS view conversion to HTML  - processed differently by renderer -- this doesnt generate new id for element
+// JS view conversion to HTML  - processed differently by renderer -- this doesn't generate new id for element
 //
-// both are different category of conversion process handled by renderer so it doesnt work
+// both are different category of conversion process handled by renderer so it doesn't work
 //
                 //var oInp = sap.ui.getCore().byId("idText");

-// use this (this.getView().byId) method recommended way to get the ID in XMML views
+// use this (this.getView().byId) method recommended way to get the ID in XML views
                 var oInp = this.getView().byId("idText");

                 alert(oInp.getValue());